Personal Directive

 An agent is the person you name in your personal directive to make decisions for you if you are unable.

-Selecting an agent takes a lot of thought.
 You should choose someone who:

 • you trust – this does not necessarily have to be a family member.

-• understands your values, wishes and beliefs.
+• understands your preferences.

 • can make highly sensitive decisions on your behalf and will act in your best interest.